weskoerber/weskoerber.com/content/projects/_index.md

 +++
-title = "Portfolio"
+title = "Projects"
 template = "cards_with_content.html"
-path = "resume/portfolio"
+path = "projects"
 +++

 These are my highlighted projects, available on